Considering becoming a childminder and would like to know more?

 In England, childminders register with Ofsted, the regulatory body.
 They follow the same legal framework, the Early Years Foundation Stage Statutory Framework, as any other childcare provider (such as pre-schools and nurseries), so should offer the same quality experience.

-A childminder can care for a maximum of six children under eight years old, of which usually no more than three may be under the age of five, and no more than one of these may be under one (although Ofsted may grant an exception, for twins).
+A childminder can care for a maximum of six children under eight years old, of which usually no more than three may be under the age of five, and no more than one of these may be under one (although some expectations to these ratios are allowed).
 These numbers will include the childminder's own children.
 Childminders can also care for additional children over eight but they will have to demonstrate to Ofsted that they can meet the varying needs of all children being cared for.

 The available space will also impact on the number of children you can care for.
 EYFS states childminders 'must meet the following indoor space requirements.
 Children under two years: 3.5m2 per child; Two year olds: 2.5 m2 per child; Children aged three to five years: 2.3 m2 per child'